Family Vacation Down Under

 “You’ve seen a wallaby,” Jeff says.
 “Maybe a dingo.”

 We became acquainted with the dingo at the Sydney zoo, and, incidentally, fed a sausage to the nocturnal bilby—nearly extinct, and commercialized last Easter as the “Easter Bilby”—pastel marshmallow bilbies on store shelves—to promote awareness for its plight.
 The bilby is not quite as cute as the bunny, more angular and skittish, and the nocturnal part is creepy for an Easter Bunny, but could be convincing to children in its ability to deliver baskets.

 So when Jeff jerks the steering wheel and screeches a U-Turn on the empty highway, we recognize the dingo at the side of the road.
 It’s a golden dog.
 Pointy ears, but well-groomed looking and not one bit ferocious—it could be wearing a jeweled collar.
 It’s no warthog, for instance.
 But this isn’t Africa so we stop to watch it slink away, the kids and I still hoping for a Pumba.

 On our last vacation we roughed it in the bowels of a dank catamaran in the tropics with no air-conditioning nor espresso.
 Our clothes were soaked from the humidity.
 Nothing dried.
 Ever.
-So John promised that this time we’d be staying in “nice places,” i.e. a swimming pool that isn’t empty and access to caffeinated beverages.
+So my travel partner promised that this time we’d be staying in “nice places,” i.e. a swimming pool that isn’t empty and access to caffeinated beverages.